Actions on Materiality

 In the Osaka Gas, a unified environmental management system (EMS) based on ISO 14001 is deployed across the company under the supervision of the “CSR Executive” (Vice President), and all employees work to reduce the environmental impact of business activities and ensure that environment-related laws and regulations are complied with.

 In addition, the Daigas Group's 56 domestic affiliates operate their own EMSs, such as ISO 14001, Eco Action 21, and the “Osaka Gas Environmental Management System (OGEMS).”

 Environmental Management Promotion Organization

 EMS is a mechanism for achieving continual improvement by following the PDCA cycle of Plan, Do, Check, and Act.

-Final disposal rate of industrial waste at overall Osaka Gas was 0.7% and it indicates that we are making steady progress toward achieving our target of 2.0% or less for FY2017.
+Final disposal rate of industrial waste at overall Osaka Gas was 0.7% and it indicates that we are making steady progress toward achieving our target of 1.0% or less toward FY2021.
 From now on as well, we are strengthening 3R (Reduce, Reuse and Recycle) of waste materials.

 Specific actions taken regarding materiality

 Industrial waste is generated in the course of repairing/improving plants, while Osaka Gas endeavors to undertake eco-friendly construction work and to reduce industrial waste.